microchip-pic-avr-solutions/hall-sensor-based-foc-dspic33ck256mp508-lvmc/README.md

 7. If the device is successfully programmed, **LD11 (LED2)** will be turned **ON**, indicating that the dsPIC® DSC is enabled.

 8. Run or stop the motor by pressing the push button **SW1.** The motor should start spinning smoothly in one direction in the nominal speed range.
 Ensure that the motor is spinning smoothly without any vibration.
-The LED **LD3(LED2)** is turned **ON** to show the button is pressed to start the motor.
      <p align="left">
      <img  src="images/pushbuttons.png"></p>